Bill Watts

 William F. Watts Jr. (born May 5, 1939), better known under the ring name Bill Watts, is a retired American professional wrestler, promoter and former American football player.
 Watts garnered fame under his "Cowboy" gimmick in his wrestling career, and then as a promoter in the Mid-South United States, which grew to become the Universal Wrestling Federation (UWF).
 Watts also worked under the ring name Doctor Scarlett which was sometimes stylised as Dr. Scarlett.

-In 1992, Watts was the Executive Vice President of World Championship Wrestling (WCW) but after clashes with management over a number of issues, as well as feeling pressure from Hank Aaron over an interview in which Watts supported a business owner's right to refuse service, he resigned.
+In 1992, Watts was the Executive Vice President of World Championship Wrestling (WCW) but after clashes with management over a number of issues, as well as feeling pressure from Hank Aaron over an interview in which Watts supported a business owner's right to refuse service based on race, he resigned.
 He was subsequently replaced by Ole Anderson.

 In 1995, Watts briefly worked as a booker for the World Wrestling Federation (WWF; now WWE).
 In 2009, he was inducted into the WWE Hall of Fame.